waddlesmcsqueezy/ProjectKurita/README.md

 ### General Changes
 - All dispatch tanks that are limited to one on the field have a cooldown of 240 seconds that only begins once the unit dies.
+- Renamed a ton of units for comedic effect.

 ### Soviet Changes
 - ISU-152, IS-2, SU-85, KV-1/2/8, T-70 have all received the "All is Lost" ram ability at 20% HP [Free].